szw/vim-maximizer/README.md

 Author and License
 ------------------

-Maximizer was written by Szymon Wrozynski.
+Maximizer was written by Szymon Wrozynski and [Contributors](https://github.com/szw/vim-maximizer/commits/master).
 It is licensed under the same terms as Vim itself.

 Copyright &copy; 2012 Szymon Wrozynski.
 See `:help license`